Close Button Icon

 By storing heat in your home, you also minimise the need to use energy-hungry heating.
 When the sun goes down and the outside air cools, the heat stored inside your home from the day’s warmth will go a long way (particularly when those gaps are sealed).
 If and when you do turn on the heater, it will be less intensive (and therefore more budget-friendly).

-As we alluded to above, solar energy can be captured and stored in your very own battery.
-So when you require heating during those cool mornings and evenings (after your naturally stored heating has been depleted) you can run your chosen heating appliance from your solar battery.
+Solar energy can be captured and stored in your very own battery.
+So, when you require heating during those cool mornings and evenings (after your naturally stored heating has been depleted) you can run your chosen heating appliance from your solar battery.
 In this example, it’s important that your heater runs on electricity - because that’s how solar energy is used!

 When you install a solar + battery solution, make a plan to gradually electrify everything (such as heaters, stovetops and hot water) in order to get the most from your new system.